sofiamip/sofiamip.github.io/data-access.md

 See the README files underneath each model for license considerations and links to upstream model data repositories (where available).

+Additional output may be available upon request from the individual modelling team.
+Please reach out to the respective contacts lisetd [here](https://sofiamip.github.io/participating-models.html).

 Also see the [List of know deficiencies](./data-deficiencies.html) in the data - and let us know if you find any others!

 **Uploading data**